steganogram/stegano-rs/README.md

 # Stegano CLI

-DISCLAIMER: not production ready, core changes can be done at any time.

 Implements LSB steganography for PNG image files in rust-lang.

 Aims for compatibility to the [Stegano for windows version][1]